France is full of amazing landmarks, monuments, and museums. And now that the worst of the pandemic is behind us you can finally visit them!

 If you’ve already done a lot of virtual touring, or if you’re looking for a new French monument to discover, the official site of Les Monuments Nationaux (the French Historical Landmark Association) lets you look up different French monuments by categories like location or historical period, in French or in English.

 Do you have a favorite French monument?
-Is there an excellent virtual visit or video that you’d like to recommend?
 Feel free to share it in the comments!